University of Sydney Students' Representative Council: History

-Past SRC Presidents
+Presidents

 Prominent former Presidents of the Sydney SRC include a Prime Minister of Australia, Cabinet Ministers, and Members of Parliaments, State and Federal, Justices of the High Court of Australia and the Supreme Court, including a Chief Justice of New South Wales and a Court of Appeal President.
 Presidents of the SRC have also regularly proceeded to become Presidents of the National Union of Students.